QleverCraft/networking-journey/learning-log/2025-09-12-first-ethernet-cable.md

 ## What I Built
 I built my first Ethernet cable using the T568B standard for a straight-through connection.

-## What Went Wrong (and Why That’s OK)
+## What Went Wrong
 My first attempt failed testing because one connector was crimped in reverse orientation.
 This caused pins to map incorrectly (1→8, 2→7).

 ## What I Learned
 - Orientation matters when terminating RJ45 connectors
-- Straight-through cables require the same pinout on both ends
+- Straight-through cables require the same pinout on both ends with connector orientation
 - Testing cables is essential before deployment
 - Physical-layer work builds confidence through repetition